Donald Trump urges NFL boycott over national anthem protest

 Miami Dolphins owner Stephen Ross also locked arms with his players during the anthem.
 Ross is one of several NFL owners who put out a statement in response to Mr. Trump’s weekend comments.

-By Sunday afternoon, 21 NFL owners had put out statements of some kind denouncing the president’s comments and touting the NFL’s inclusiveness.
+Before the day was over, more than 20 of the NFL’s owners had put out statements of some kind denouncing the president’s comments and touting the NFL’s inclusiveness.
 Among them was Robert Kraft, who owns the New England Patriots and gave Mr. Trump a Super Bowl ring this summer.

 “I am deeply disappointed by the tone of the comments made by the President on Friday,” Kraft said in a statement.
 “I am proud to be associated with so many players who make such tremendous contributions in positively impacting our communities.
-Their efforts, both on and off the field, help bring people together and make our community stronger.
+Their efforts … help bring people together and make our community stronger.
 There is no greater unifier in this country than sports, and unfortunately, nothing more divisive than politics.
-I think our political leaders could learn a lot from the lessons of teamwork and the importance of working together toward a common goal.
-Our players are intelligent, thoughtful and care deeply about our community and I support their right to peacefully [e]ffect social change and raise awareness in a manner that they feel is most impactful.”
+I think our political leaders could learn a lot from the lessons of teamwork and the importance of working together toward a common goal.”

 Dallas Cowboys owner Jerry Jones had discouraged his players from protesting during the anthem.
-He reiterated that stance during an interview Sunday with the Fox Business Network.
+He reiterated that stance during an interview Sunday.

-“I do not think the place to express yourself in society is as we recognize the American flag and all the people that have made this great country,” Jones said.

-As of late Sunday, Daniel Snyder, owner of the Washington Redskins, who hosted the Oakland Raiders at FedEx Field in the league’s Sunday night game, had made no comment.